bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Jeremy Rubin: 00:36:34

-And you know also that if I lose that then I'm gonna lose all my money.
+And you know also that if I lose that then I'm going to lose all my money.
 So like now I'm like I'm a little bit more skeptical.
 So like how might we get around those problems?